 A cloud-based business intelligence platform offering a built-in data warehouse and ETL features that allow data processing and management as well as a dashboard designer and automated reporting tools.

 Centralize all your marketing data in their marketing data warehouse, build dashboards and reports with ad-hoc analysis.

 How I Picked the Reporting Software on This List

-I started by doing extensive research on the most popular BI tools on the market, based on user reviews and available features.
-Then, I weighed factors that make a tool a good option for project reporting.
+I started by doing extensive research on the most popular business intelligence tools on the market, based on user reviews and available features.
+Then, I weighed factors that make a tool a good option for project reporting, like being able to access real-time data.
 After reducing the number of tools, I selected the ones that came out on top and evaluated them using the criteria below.

 User Interface (UI)

 I look at how the information is displayed.
 A report is no good if it’s in a cluttered interface with distracting elements and information overload.